-- Once the air and gas flow rates are adjusted, turn the burner off, turn the burner on again by means of the CM selector to switch to the light oil operation (OIL, on the burner control panel). - with the electrical panel open, prime the oil pump acting directly on the related CP contactor (see next picture): check the pump motor rotation and keep pressing for some seconds until the oil circuit is charged;
+- 1 Once the air and gas flow rates are adjusted, turn the burner off, switch it on again by turning the CM switch to the oil operation (OIL, on the burner control panel). - with the electrical panel open, prime the oil pump acting directly on the related CP contactor (see next picture): check the pump motor rotation and keep pressing for some seconds until the oil circuit is charged;

-3 bleed the air from the M pressure gauge port (Fig. 23) by loosing the cap without removing it, then release the contactor.
+3 bleed the air from the M pressure gauge port (Fig. 17) by loosing the cap without removing it, then release the contactor.

-- 4 Before starting the burner up, drive the high flame actuator microswitch matching the low flame one (in order to let the burner operates at the lowest output) to achieve safely the high flame stage . - 5 record the high flame value set during the gas operation adjustments (see previous paragraphs); - 6 start the burner up by means of the thermostat series and wait until the pre-purge time comes to an end and that the bruner starts up: - 7 drive the burner to high flame stage, by means fo the thermostat TAB. - 8 Then move progressively the microswitch to higher values until it reaches the high flame position; always check the combustion values and eventually adjusting the oil pressure (see next step).
+- 4 Before starting the burner up, drive the high flame actuator microswitch matching the low flame one (in order to let the burner operates at the lowest output) to achieve safely the high flame stage. - 5 record the high flame value set during the gas operation adjustments (see previous paragraphs); - 6 start the burner up by means of the thermostat series and wait until the pre-purge time comes to an end and that the bruner starts up; - 7 drive the burner to high flame stage, by means fo the thermostat TAB. - 8 Then move progressively the microswitch to higher values until it reaches the high flame position; always check the combustion values and eventually adjusting the oil pressure (see next step).